egoist/poi.js.org/docs/README.md

 }
 ```

-The value of each env variable is automatically stringified and passed down to [webpack.DefinePlugin](https://webpack.js.org/plugins/define-plugin/).
+The value of each env variable is automatically stringified and passed to [webpack.DefinePlugin](https://webpack.js.org/plugins/define-plugin/).

 In your app: